dshumphr/gpt2jax/README.md

 # nanoGPT-JAX

-This repository contains a from-scratch implementation of nanoGPT using JAX.
+This repository contains a from-scratch implementation of nanoGPT using JAX (implemented in order to learn JAX).
 It is based on Andrej Karpathy's GPT-2 from scratch video series.

+Note: This is a work in progress and doesn't yet implement everything from the video series.

 ## Overview